fhoedemakers/pico-pio-usb-gamepad-test/README.md

 - **Hardware:**
   - Adafruit Metro RP2350.
 You also need this cable to connect to the usb host breakout: [USB Type A Jack Breakout Cable with Premium Female Jumpers](https://www.adafruit.com/product/4449)
-  - Other compatible RP2040/RP2350 boards (e.g., Raspberry Pico 2) with an external usb connector attached.
+  - Other compatible RP2040/RP2350 boards (e.g., Raspberry Pico/Pico 2) with an external usb connector attached.
 Like the [WaveShare RP2040 PiZero](https://www.waveshare.com/rp2040-pizero.htm) or similar boards.
   - USB gamepad or controller (e.g., Xbox-style, DualShock 4, DualSense, etc.)

 - **Software:**